burwei/sgl/README.md

 ### Shape
 Shapes are described by vertex arrays, which are 1-D float32 arrays.
 The most basic vertex arrays are those who use 3 float32 values to represent a vertex's X,Y,Z position.
 Sometimes vertex array will contains some meta data such as the direction of the texture.

-For instance, sgl.NewCube() is a vertex array use 3 float32 to represent a vertex.
+For instance, sgl.NewCube() is a vertex array that use 3 float32 to represent a vertex and form a cube with a user-defined side length.

 ```
 cube.SetVertices(sgl.NewCube(200))